CaptainChrispy/x-buster/README.md

 Once installed and enabled, the script will automatically:
 1. Detect tweets marked as ads in your Twitter/X feed.
 2. Block the accounts posting these ads.
+3. Auto-scroll through your feed (if enabled)

+### Auto-Scroll Controls
+- Press 'S' to toggle auto-scrolling on/off
+- Adjust scroll settings in the config:
+  - `enabled`: Turn auto-scroll on/off by default
+  - `speed`: The number of pixels to scroll per tick (higher = faster)

 The script runs in the background and requires no manual intervention.
 It's that easy!